KungFuCodingTutorials/toDoApp/README.md

 # toDoApp

+---
 In this simple Javascript tutorial we build a very simple to do app that can be useful for quick notes.

+---
-Hope you enjoy this tutorial
+Hope you enjoy this tutorial!

 --- USEFUL LINKS ---